Coronavirus (COVID-19) Advice and Guidance for Businesses

 Operating safely during the Coronavirus pandemic

-Guidance has been issued by Government on how to operate businesses safely during Coronavirus pandemic.
+Guidance has been issued by Government on how to operate businesses safely during the Coronavirus pandemic.
 You can read the latest guidance at the Gov.uk website.

 The Council has supplemented this national guidance with local “Prevention Cards” which include additional local advice, guidance and contact details to help businesses to operate safely in the Borough.
 You can download the 'Prevention Cards' below.